zappee/portfolio-analyzer/README.md

 That way you can keep your price-history fila as small as possible.
 Otherwise, the history file can be huge quickly, especially if you call this command from a loop.

-Another cool feature of the `price` command is that if you use price-history file and the requested price exists in the history, then the tool will not connect to the internet to download the price.
+Another cool feature of the `price` command is that if you use a price-history file and the requested price exists in the history, then the tool will not connect to the internet to download the price.
 Instead of it, the tool will take the price from the history file.

 The benefit of using the price-history file is the followings: